top of page

 • When: usually from late November until Christmas Eve

-• Why go: history, tradition and that rare feeling of being part of something centuries old
+• Why go: history, tradition and that rare feeling of being part of something centuries old.

 Neumarkt Christmas Market (by the Frauenkirche)